ADR 040: Storage and SMT State Commitments

 We verified existing databases KV databases for evaluating snapshot support.
 The following databases provide efficient snapshot mechanism: Badger, RocksDB, Pebble (opens new window).
 Databases which don't provide such support or are not production ready: boltdb, leveldb, goleveldb, membdb, lmdb.

 Use of RDBMS instead of simple KV store for state.
-Use of RDBMS will require an SDK API breaking change (
+Use of RDBMS will require a Cosmos SDK API breaking change (

-KVStore interface), will allow better data extraction and indexing solutions.
+KVStore interface) and will allow better data extraction and indexing solutions.
 Instead of saving an object as a single blob of bytes, we could save it as record in a table in the state storage layer, and as a

 hash(key, protobuf(object)) in the SMT as outlined above.
 To verify that an object registered in RDBMS is same as the one committed to SMT, one will need to load it from RDBMS, marshal using protobuf, hash and do SMT search.